 An ancient Yagna Kund in a star shape that is now covered with ceramic tiles is worth a visit.
 It has a place for the Yajman or the sponsor to sit, surrounded by places for the Devtas and Yoginis to sit.
 A shelf there was lined up with scriptures – a perfect place to pick them up for your library, especially the Bhagwat Purana.

 A temple dedicated to Satyanarayan Swami is located near Vyas Gaddi.

-Adi Ganga or River Gomti at Naimisharanya
+Adi Ganga or River Gomti

 River Gomti that is also known as Adi Ganga flows close by.
 When I visited in early October, I had to walk a bit to reach the river.
 I assume the river would have changed course over a period of time.
 The giant idols of Kali, Bhiarava and some Saints.
 There is another old Banyan Tree along the river and I wondered if this might have the tree where the Rishis sat and spoke the scriptures.

 A small island stood in the middle of the river and a person sitting there told me that there used to be a temple on that island.
 It was washed a few years ago during floods.
 I tried to look hard but could not find any signs of any temple there.
 But then rivers have their own ways of participating in the cycle of creation and destruction.

 Manu and Satrupa are the first couple of mankind as per the Hindu belief system.
 It is here that they meditated for 23,000 years after which they were blessed by Brahma as their progeny.